priyabrata1-dev/Devops/README.md

-This is to demonstrate git project we will try to sync git and github try-out wll git commands thank you
+# Welcome to my space
-\n This is to test how local and global sync happens
+## Here we will learn about different git commands.
-# adding file content in git-hub
+1. Thank you